HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

   - Rogue Repalette by Pikmin1211, Maiser6, Ukelele, SD9k, Temp, Black Mage and Wan
   - Priestess by hypergammaspaces and Jono the Red
   - Bow Knight by Spud
-  - Celica by RedBean
+  - Celica (Promoted and Unpromoted) by RedBean
   - Witch by Luerock and Pikmin1211
+  - Shaman Staff by Temp and Shin19
-  - Archer and Woodcutter by DerTheVaporeon
+  - Archers and Woodcutter by DerTheVaporeon
   - Axeman by DerTheVaporeon, Aruka, Kenpuhu
   - Barbarian by Orihara_Saki (Bow edit by me)
   - Pegasus Knight by OreoStyx
   - Falcoknight by TBA
+  - Wyvern Rider by flasuban and eCut
+  - Dracoknight repalette by Feaw and St jack
+  - Fiend (Generic King by Huichelaar, DerTheVaporeon, L95 and Pikmin1211)
+  - Deathgoyle by Teraspark and L95
+  - Duma mapsprite by SHYUTERz, HIROTO, and SHIRMER
-- Map sprites and class cards by flasuban, Tordo45, Alusq, Melia, Nura, Pikmin1211, WarPath, Seal, L95, StreetHero, and Team SALVAGED
+- Map sprites and class cards by flasuban, Tordo45, SkidMarc25, Alusq, Melia, Nura, Pikmin1211, WarPath, Seal, L95, StreetHero, Snewping, MeatOfJustice, DerTheVaporeon, FEier, and Team SALVAGED
 - Battle palettes by Hypergammaspaces and Dancer_A
-- LordGlenn's Cipher icons for weapon ranks
+- LordGlenn's Cipher icons for weapon ranks, weapon icons for Regalia weapons
 - Cardcafe’s Echoes item icons and FEier's Weapon icons
 - New support writing contributed by Meadows, Flare and Ese
   - Meadows: Alm/Tobin, Kliff/Gray, Kliff/Silque, Tobin/Clair
   - Flare: Clive/Mathilda B and A
 - Snakey1's REDA helpers, Support rework, MSS fixes and event cleanup
-- RandomWizard for text formatting help
+- RandomWizard for boss conversations and text formatting help, and "The Siege" map
+- Levin64 for story writing assistance
-- Pikmin1211 for eventing and enemy placement on "The Warship" and "Zofia Harbor"
+- Pikmin1211 for eventing and enemy placement on "The Warship", "Zofia Harbor", "Invaders Descend" and "The Siege"
 - ZoramineFae for "The Warship" map
-- RandomWizard for "The Siege" map
 - KrashBoomBang for "Invaders Descend", "Unholy Blade" and Sylvan Shrine map
-- Dancer_A for Grieth's Citadel and Nuibaba's Abode maps
+- Dancer_A for Grieth's Citadel and Nuibaba's Abode maps, boss conversations
-- Sme for assistance with summoner AI
+- Sme for TrapRework and assistance with summoner AI
 - Vennobennu's Improved FE8 Boat/Village Tileset
 - DerTheVaporeon's improved cave tileset
 - Improved Stronghold tileset by ZoramineFae, flasuban, and N426